Qtorial/firebase/README.md

 i  Skipping write of functions/tsconfig.json
 ?
 File functions/src/index.ts already exists.
 Overwrite?
 No i  Skipping write of functions/src/index.ts
-✔  Wrote functions/.gitignore
 ?
+File functions/.gitignore already exists.
+Overwrite?
+No i  Skipping write of functions/.gitignore
+?
 Do you want to install dependencies with npm now?
-No
+Yes

+> protobufjs@6.8.9 postinstall /app/functions/node_modules/protobufjs
+> node scripts/postinstall

+npm notice created a lockfile as package-lock.json.
+You should commit this file. added 339 packages from 219 contributors and audited 1224 packages in 38.668s found 0 vulnerabilities

 === Storage Setup